 For artist Liz Steel, sketching coffee cups is a staple in her sketchbooks.
 She spends so much time in coffee shops, that it came naturally to paint what was in front of her.
-For another artist, he sketches graffiti he finds around his city.
+Over time, she has accumulated a massive amount of teacup sketches that define her style.

 By sketching the same object found in different locations, you are able to build a link among your art.
 What do you come across often and appreciate the form of?
 Shopping bags?
-Chairs?
-Pick an everyday object to sketch and keep an eye out for it wherever you go.
-You’ll soon have a collection in your sketchbook.
+Graffiti?
+Pick an everyday object or subject to sketch and keep an eye out for it wherever you go.
+You’ll soon have a series collection in your sketchbook to look back on.

 2. Stick to a limited palette of color.

 It can be overwhelming when you get a new set of paints or markers.
 There are some sets of paint that come with 72 colors!
 That’s not necessary for sketching.
 Some artists have a palette with 12 colors.
 Others choose only 3.
 The more limited colors you choose, the more creative you are forced to be.